dec1costello/Golf/TOUR_Championship_2011/README.md

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)

-In Part 1, I explore the data and start to feature engineer to help understand, clean, and refine the dataset.
+I explore the data and start to feature engineer to help understand, clean, and refine the dataset.
 It guides model choice and assumption validation, while also revealing insights through visualization.
 By addressing data quality and understanding patterns early, here I establish a strong foundation for the rest of my project.

 ### [SG per Round](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/StrokesGainedPerRound.ipynb)

-In Part 2, I explore the distribution of Strokes Gained for each round of the Championship.
+Here I explore the distribution of Strokes Gained for each round of the Championship.

 #### Main Insights

-* Round 3 seemed to be the most chaotic, as there was a significant variance in player performance throughout the day.
+* All rounds have a promising mean of 0
 * Round 3 seemed to be the most chaotic, as there was a significant variance in player performance throughout the day.

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">